szabonorbert/zorro-vscode-template/readme.md

 ### MSVC

-The Zorro compile batch scripts are using the Microsoft's C++ compiler, so you need that, even if you don't want to use the Visual Studio IDE.
+The Zorro compile batch scripts are using Microsoft's C++ compiler, so you need that, even if you don't want to use the Visual Studio IDE.
 You can get MSVC by installing the Visual Studio Community Edition and the C++ extensions, as the Zorro manual suggests.
 Or alternatively you can download only the build dependencies from Microsoft.

 ### C++ with IntelliSense VSCode extension